-A bachelor’s degree in archeology does not mean you are limited to being an archaeologist.
-Anthropologists, geographers, archivers and curators are all exciting career options available to archaeology majors.
+However, a bachelor’s degree in archaeology does not limit you to just an archaeologist career.
+Anthropologists, geographers, archivers, and curators are all exciting career options available to archaeology majors.

-We’ve put together a list of colleges that offer some of the best programs in archeology.
-What is interesting to note is that each program focuses on different aspects of archeology.
-The college that is best suited to you will depend on your area of interest.
+We’ve put together a list of schools that offer some of the best programs in archaeology.
+What is interesting to note is that each of these schools and programs focuses on different aspects of archaeology.
+Thus, the college best suited to you depends on your area of interest.

 Penn State—University Park, Pennsylvania

-The archaeology program offered by Pennsylvania State University focuses on a specific period of time, unlike most other programs that are focused on specific geographical locations.
+Pennsylvania State University’s archaeology program focuses on a specific period of time, unlike most other programs that focus on specific geographical locations.

 Cornell College—Mt.
 Vernon, Iowa

-The archaeology program offered by Cornell College is unusually flexible and allows students to create a degree plan that is customized to their career goals.
+The archaeology program offered by Cornell College is unusually flexible.
+The program allows students to create a degree plan that is customized to their career goals.

 University of Evansville—Evansville, Indiana

-As a student of this program you will get to be a part of archaeological excavations and will also get several opportunities to study outside of the US.
+As a student of this program, you will get to be a part of archaeological excavations.
+You will also get several opportunities to study outside of the US.

 University Of Cincinnati—Cincinnati, Ohio